shaurjyabanerjee/TRACKSTACKER_DOCS/docs/fab/marble_pump.md

 Now its time to do a similar prep process for the wires on the USB Type C Trigger PCB.
 Cut another piece of wire 200mm in length and strip both the red and black sides by 3.5mm.
 If you are using zip cord, split the wires 40mm.
 Tin the stripped ends of the wire, as well as the + and - terminals on your USB C PD Trigger PCB.
 Solder the red wire to the terminal labelled "+" and solder the black wire to the terminal labelled "-" on the PCB.
 When you are finished it should like the PCBs in the image above and right.

+### **Wiring the H-Bridge**
 Wire the USB C PD Trigger board, toggle switch and DC motor as shown in the wiring diagram below.
+You will need two resistor legs to wire the crossed legs of the H-Bridge.

 <img src="/img/FAB_DOCS/motor_wiring_diagram_rev1.jpg" style="width: 40vw; min-width: 100px;display: block; margin: auto;">

+A finished batch of Marble Pumps waiting to have their Backs screwed on
 <img src="/img/PUMP_IMAGES/pump_wiring1.jpg" style="width: 50vw; min-width: 100px;display: block; margin: auto;">